How to Design A Crowdfunding Page That Boosts Outreach and Donations

 Finally, when telling an individual’s story, ask them to share it themselves and mention specifics on how your organization made a difference in their life.

-how to create a crowdfunding page
+Black Girls Code example of how to design a crowdfunding page

-7. Add a customized, recurring donation form
+7. Create a customized recurring donation form

 8. Add social media sharing buttons